samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Theme

-- Description: The theme setting can be specified in two forms - either as the name of a theme or as an object containing the `mode`, `dark`, and `light` themes for the Tehanu UI.
+- Description: The theme setting can be specified in two forms - either as the name of a theme or as an object containing the `mode`, `dark`, and `light` themes for the Gram UI.
 - Setting: `theme`
 - Default: `One Dark`